ERSMS-25L/TaskApp/README.md

 1. **Frontend**: A React-based UI that interacts with backend services.
 2. **Backend Services**:
    - **User Service**: Manages user authentication and profiles.
-   - **Notification Service**: Sends notifications (e.g., email, SMS) for transaction updates and alerts.
+   - **Notification Service**: Sends notifications (e.g., email, SMS) for task deadline reminders and alerts.
 3. **Database**: SQLite is used for data persistence in this example.

 ## Technology Stack